Economy of Uzbekistan: Work force and vocational training

 Literacy in Uzbekistan is almost universal, but in order to meet labor force needs, hundreds of students are sent to the United States, Europe, and Japan for university degrees, after which they commit to working for the government for 5 years.
 About 60% of students who study abroad find employment with foreign companies upon completing their degrees despite their commitment to work for the government.

 In addition, Uzbekistan subsidizes studies for students at Westminster International University in Tashkent—one of the few Western-style institutions in Uzbekistan.
 In 2002, the government "Istedod" Foundation (formerly as "Umid" Foundation) paid for 98 out of 155 students studying at Westminster.
 For the following academic year, Westminster admitted 360 students, with Istedod paying for 160 students.
 Tuition is $5,200 per academic year.

-In 2008 Management Development Institute of Singapore at Tashkent opened to provide high quality education with international degrees.
+In 2008 the Management Development Institute of Singapore at Tashkent opened to provide high quality education with international degrees.
 Tuition fee was $5000 in 2012.

-In 2009 Turin Polytechnik University was opened.
+In 2009 the Turin Polytechnik University was opened.
 It is the only university in Central Asia that prepares high quality employees for industries.

 With the closing or downsizing of many foreign firms, it is relatively easy to find qualified employees, though salaries are very low by Western standards.
 Salary caps, which the government implements in an apparent attempt to prevent firms from circumventing restrictions on withdrawal of cash from banks, prevent many foreign firms from paying their workers as much as they would like.
 Labor market regulations in Uzbekistan are similar to those of the Soviet Union, with all rights guaranteed but some rights unobserved.
 Unemployment is a growing problem, and the number of people looking for jobs in Russia, Kazakhstan, and Southeast Asia is increasing each year.
 Uzbekistan's Ministry of Labor does not publish information on Uzbek citizens working abroad, but Russia's Federal Migration Service reports 2.5 million Uzbek migrant workers in Russia.
 There are also indications of up to 1 million Uzbek migrants working illegally in Kazakhstan.
 Uzbekistan's migrant workers may thus be around 3.5–4 million people, or a staggering 25% of its labor force of 14.8 million.
 The U.S. Department of State also estimates that between three and five million Uzbek citizens of working age live outside Uzbekistan.

 After acknowledging the need for more higher education to support labor market needs, new programs were opened and cooperation commenced with foreign universities.
 Moreover, private higher education providers started to emerge on the market to provide students with necessary skills, knowledge and competencies required on the labor market.
 One of the private universities in Tashkent TEAM University aims at development of skills necessary for starting entrepreneurial activities, thus contributing to development of businesses and private enterprises.